ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 ## Provisioning a {{site.data.keyword.blockstorageshort}}
 {: #createencryptedLUN2}

-You can order an enhanced LUN in the {{site.data.keyword.cloud}} Console UI, through the CLI or the API.
+You can order an enhanced LUN in the {{site.data.keyword.cloud}} console, through the CLI or the API.
 Your new LUN must be of the same size or greater than the original volume to facilitate the migration.

 - [Ordering {{site.data.keyword.blockstorageshort}}](/docs/BlockStorage?topic=BlockStorage-orderingBlockStorage&interface=ui#orderingthroughConsole)